-So it helps to have the right soil mix for a healthy and thriving plant.
-The ideal earth is a succulent soil mix allowing the water to drain freely.
+So it helps to have the right soil mix for a healthy plant’s roots with adequate drainage.
+The best one is a succulent soil mix allowing excess water to drain freely.

 Best Potting Soil For Air Purifying Snake Plants

-Okay, friends, you can find garden soil sold online, but which one should you choose for your snake plants.
+Okay, friends, you can find garden soil sold online, but which one should you choose for your snake plants?
 Believe us.
 Not all potting soil will provide your tropical plant with what it needs.
 So it helps to know the difference between the soil mixes to choose the right one.

 Choosing Garden Soil or Topsoil